Victor-IX/files-manager/README.md

-Script to create a list of file paths using some config
+Script to create a list of file paths using some configs